trustedanalytics-ng/platform-wiki/Data-Ingestion/dataingest_streamgearpump.md

 *updated screenshot to be inserted here*

 Click inside the form field labeled **Instance name** and type a name for your instance.
 Select the button **Create new Apache Gearpump instance** to create a new instance. *The button is not available until a name has been provided in the Instance name field*.
 After 30-60 seconds, refresh your browser screen.
-Your new GearPump instance will be listed on the **Data Science > Gearpump** page
+Your new Gearpump instance will be listed on the **Data Science > Gearpump** page

 Select desired instance and click **Deploy application** link.